democratic-csi/democratic-csi/docs/storage-class-parameters.md

   password: MyOtherPassword
 ```

-Note that CHAP authentication will only be enabled if the secret is correctly configured.
-If e.g. a password is missing CHAP authentication will not be enabled (but the volume will still be created).
-You cannot automatically enable/disable CHAP or change the password after the volume has been created.
+Note that CHAP authentication will only be enabled if the secret contains a username and password.
+If e.g. a password is
+missing CHAP authentication will not be enabled (but the volume will still be created).
+You cannot automatically
+enable/disable CHAP or change the password after the volume has been created.

 If the secret itself is referenced but not present, the volume will not be created.